Action Verbs: Definition, Types and Examples

 - Leon finally sold Tom the old sailboat in the backyard.

-Also in this sentence, finally modifies sold.
+- Also in the sentence, finally modifies sold.
 Old modifies sailboat, as does the prepositional phrase in the backyard.

 Intransitive verbs do not require direct objects to complete their meaning.
 The following examples illustrate this fact.